 Give the whole tank a good cleaning, and then cut back the feeding regimen to one small feeding per day.
 It will also be necessary to clean the filter before and after the cleaning process.
 If there is a lot of debris in the tank, this indicates that the filter has likely been clogged and not filtering well for some time.
 After removing every source of bad smell, do a smell test again.

-Once you’ve eliminated the source(s) of the immediate smell, wait for a few hours and use your nose to sniff again.
+Once you’ve eliminated the source(s) of the immediate smell, wait for a few hours and sniff again.
 When all smells are gone, there are some steps to take to ensure your tank keeps smelling clean.

 Feed your fish sparingly.
 Unless you stop feeding your fish entirely, they will not die of starvation.
 In fact, fish can and will suffer a variety of disorders if they are overfed.